 \section{Numerical Examples}

-In this section we evaluate the scaling performance of the scheduling algorithm for several different examples, noting that here we adjust scaling based on the number of evaluations of the model on each level, called the sample sizes, and not with respect to e.g. discretization levels.
-The implementation of the algorithm presented herein relies in \FEMPAR{}, \cite{badia_fempar:_2017,Badia2020} an open source, hybrid OpenMP/MPI parallel, object-oriented (OO) FORTRAN200X scientific software framework for the massively parallel FE simulation of multiscale/multiphysics problems governed by PDEs.
-We develop a new layer of software that permits the execution of several instances of a model as required by sampling \ac{uq} methods.
+In this section we evaluate the performance of the scheduling algorithm which was implemented in \FEMPAR{} \cite{badia_fempar:_2017,Badia2020}, an open source, hybrid OpenMP/MPI parallel, object-oriented (OO) FORTRAN200X scientific software framework for the massively parallel FE simulation of multiscale/multiphysics problems governed by PDEs.
+We developed a new layer of software that permits the execution of several instances of a model as required by sampling \ac{uq} methods.
 In this way it is possible to exploit advanced discretization methods provided by the \FEMPAR{} library, e.g., \ac{agfem} methods.
 These embedded techniques have been recently exploited in \cite{Badia2021} to perform \ac{uq} in random geometries using the \ac{mlmc} implementation described herein.